rmourato/rmourato.github.io/_posts/2015-03-01-blog-launch.md

 adventures using whatever technology is appropriate to get the job done.

 I hope what I share will be of use to you and you stay around.

-And why not help me find better solutions, too?
-Feel free to comment and I will do my best to come back to you and revise my entries.